 – indoor location variations?

-2 What is the likely impact on matters related to the planning of broadcasting networks for terrestrial television broadcasting in the migration from existing digital television modulation parameters to new and more spectrally efficient1 modulation parameters?
+2 What is the likely impact on matters related to the planning of broadcasting networks for terrestrial television broadcasting in the migration from existing digital television modulation parameters to new and more spectrally efficient modulation parameters?

 3 What protection ratios are required when two or more digital transmitters of the same system, digital television and multimedia transmitters of different systems, or analogue and digital television transmitters are operating: